 - Total hours worked during a pay period

 If an employee took time off during a pay period, they might include certain things in the spreadsheet.
-These include any PTO, sick, or vacation hours used.
+These elements may include any paid time off (PTO), sick, or vacation hours used.
 A more detailed tracking sheet might have spaces for the time in and time out.
 The sheet could also include space for breaks taken during the workday.

 Other details that your company may want to track on the spreadsheet include:

 - Project (for hours allocation)